-The beach consists of small sandstone pebbles, cockle shells and some sand, with seaweed-strewn sand and pebbles lower down the beach.
+The shore consists of small sandstone pebbles, cockle shells and some sand, with seaweed-strewn sand and pebbles lower down.

 Please enable Printing of Background Images in your Browser Print Settings to show this page correctly.